 9. A year of living Danishly – Helen Russel

-When her husband got a job at the Lego offices Helen decided to move to Denmark with him.
-Soon she realized the people in Denmark are a lot happier than in other countries so she decides to research their lives.
-She digs into everything, from their child care to taxes, sex and everything in between.
-The book is written in a way that you can’t put it down and is full of great jokes.
-If you ever moved country it’s very recognizable to read about how she tries to fit into Denmark, a country totally different than her own.
+When her husband got a job at Lego, Helen moves to Denmark with him.
+She soon realises the Danes are a lot happier than in other places, so she decides to do her own research.
+She covers everything from child care to taxes, sex, and education.
+It’s a hilarious book you can’t put down!
+If you’ve ever moved to another country it’s very relatable!

-10. Unlikely Destinations: the LP Story – Tony & Maureen Wheeler
+10. Unlikely Destinations: the Lonely Planet Story – Tony & Maureen Wheeler

-The main travel book to always take on your trips is the Lonely Planet.
-This guide has become so incredibly popular that you won’t find many people that don’t have one in their bookshelves.
-This book “Unlikely Destinations: the LP Story” is written by the founders of Lonely Planet.
-It’s about the start and rise of the company and full of amazing travel tales in combination with their early business struggles.
-It’s amazing to read about the company that inspired so many travellers to explore the world.
+Anybody who travels knows Lonely Planet.
+The guides have become so incredibly popular you won’t find many people who don’t have a copy in their bookshelves.
+“Unlikely Destinations: the Lonely Planet Story” is written by Tony & Maureen Wheeler, the founders of Lonely Planet.
+It’s discusses the start and rise of the company combined with incredible travel tales.
+It’s amazing to read about the company that’s inspired so many to explore the world.
 A must read on your Europe trip!

 View this post on Instagram